programminghistorian/jekyll/lessons/windows-installation.md

 Komodo Edit on Windows

-If you don’t see the Toolbox pane on the right hand side, choose `View -> Tabs -> Toolbox`{.filename}.
+If you don’t see the Toolbox pane on the right hand side, choose `View -> Tabs -> Toolbox`.
 It doesn’t matter if the Project pane is open or not.
 Take some time to familiarize yourself with the layout of the Komodo editor.
 The Help file is quite good

 ##### Configure Komodo Edit

 Now you need to set up the editor so that you can run Python programs.

-1. Choose `Edit -> Preferences`{.filename}.
+1. Choose `Edit -> Preferences`.
 This will open a new dialog window.
-Select the Python category and set the “`Default Python Interpreter`{.filename}” (it should be `C:\Python27\Python.exe`{.filename})\
+    Select the Python category and set the
+    “`Default Python Interpreter`” (it should be
+    `C:\Python27\Python.exe`)\
      If it looks like this, click OK:\

     ![Komodo Default Python Interpreter Settings][]